Ah, a quiet life in the country. Nothing but you, a warm summer breeze, a pitcher of lemonade, and a bottle of Southern Comfort…

-State park campgrounds aren’t my favorite option, so I’m just going to get the pain points out of the way first.
-To put it bluntly, I hope you like fish… because you’re going to be packed in like sardines.
-Okay, okay, that’s not entirely fair, but if you find yourself in a state park campground mid-season expect low water pressure and low voltage power issues.
+State park campgrounds aren’t my favorite option, so I’m just going to get the pain points out-of-the-way first.
+To put it bluntly, I hope you like fish… because they pack campers in like sardines.
+Okay, okay, that’s not entirely fair.
+But if you find yourself in a state park campground mid-season expect low water pressure and low voltage power issues.

 State parks themselves are great and we highly recommend grabbing a day pass on occasion.
 They’re often built around gorgeous waterfalls, canyons, state-run beaches, historic landmarks, and hiking trails galore.
-On the rare occasion you find a park that lets you set up camp just anywhere off the road, you’re set for a sweet night of camping.
+On the rare occasion, a park might let you set up camp just anywhere off the road.
+In that case, you’re set for a sweet night of camping.
 But if the campground’s your only option, well… just don’t go in with unreasonable expectations.

 Because of the beautiful surroundings, everyone and their mother (who they’ve probably brought with them) wants to see the place.
 It’s not unusual for a state campground to have hundreds of spots.
-It’s also not unusual for almost all of which are booked weeks in advance.
+It’s also not unusual for almost all of them to be booked weeks in advance.

-The campground roads are typically pretty tight—even without the inevitable extra unauthorized cars parked along the sides—and since you’ll likely be parking between trees (and on their roots), a larger rig is difficult in these scenarios.
+The campground roads are typically pretty tight—even without the inevitable extra unauthorized cars parked along the sides.
+Since you’ll likely be parking between trees (and on their roots), a larger rig is difficult in these scenarios.
 Scout for a good site or as the ranger before you get assigned to a nightmare.

-You can expect to hear the occasional screech owl at night, or maybe even a coyote howling in the distance, but the nearby wildlife tends to be pretty tame since the crowds and fires keep most creatures away.
+You can expect to hear the occasional screech-owl at night, or maybe even a coyote howling in the distance.
+The nearby wildlife tends to be pretty tame since the crowds and fires keep most creatures away.
 Bears aren’t as afraid of people as most other animals, so when you’re in bear country, remember to keep your food packed away in the fridge or an air-tight cooler in your RV before you go to bed.
 Most bears haven’t associated RVs as a source of food yet, but it’s not uncommon to hear about one breaking into a car to snag a candy bar off the dash.